Mandatory climate-related financial disclosures (CRFD) - How to ensure a complete and robust value chain emissions inventory

 In this blog we will take a closer look into the first topic, Scope 3.

-What does the consultation mention about Scope 3 requirements?
+What does the draft standard mention on Scope 3 requirements?

 When do you have to start disclosing Scope 3 emissions?